Hallelujah78/crossword-app/MentalModel.md

     - example_ai_response.ts: contains an example response from the OpenAI API that was useful in development

 ## API calls
-- the app uses the OpenAI API to generate clues for answers that the app generates locally.
+- the app uses the OpenAI API to generate clues for solutions that the app generates locally.
 - on the `Create` route, the user can click `Fetch Clues from OpenAI` to perform the API call
-- on the `Solve` route, the `New Puzzle` button will request clues from the API once the answers have been generated locally
+- on the `Solve` route, the `New Puzzle` button will request clues from the API once the solutions have been generated locally
 - The app has no backend, so we use Netlify Serverless Functions to hide the API key from the client
 - the API URL:
 ```js